pwalsh/openbudgets/docs/guide/features/import.rst

 https://github.com/kennethreitz/tablib

-Tablib is a great python package for manipulating tabular datasets.
+Tablib is a great Python package for manipulating tabular datasets.

 We use it to get data from files, and manipulate that data before hitting the database.

 We also use Tablib in other places to export data in supported file formats.

 http://docs.python-tablib.org/en/latest/